-When your hard drive is out of space, but you don't want to delete some files and folders, as it's may be important, your best choice is to compress files to free up space.
-This post will show you how to compress or decompress files and folders on a Windows PC.
+When your hard drive is out of space, you may need to delete some files and folders, Since some files may be important and you don't want to delete them, your best choice is to compress files to free up space.
+But how to do this if you have not installed a zip/unzip software on your Windows PC?
+Don't worry.
+Here this post will show you how to compress/decompress files and folders without installing software on a Windows PC.

-Windows File Compression is a part of the NTFS file system, it'll automatically compress files to take up less space on the disk when enabling this feature, you can compress an individual file and an entire folder.
+Windows File Compression is a part of the NTFS file system, it'll automatically compress files to take up less space on the disk.
+When enabling this feature, you can compress an individual file and an entire folder without installing additional software on your Windows PC.

 Step 1: In Windows/File Explorer, right-click the folder and click Properties.